An asset_route() is fundamentally different than the other routes provided

 An optional validation pattern.
 Presently, the only type of validation supported is an exact string match of a header.
 For example, if

 One or more url paths that should be excluded from the route.
-Requests matching these will enter the standard router dispatch
+Requests matching these will enter the standard router dispatch.
+The paths are interpreted as subpaths to

 Value